Ansible Tower

 To operationalize your environment and drive automation to production, you need to have everything centrally managed and better role-based access.
 So you understand who is automating and what they are doing, along with a good audit trail.
 This is where Red Hat Ansible and Ansible Tower can assist with several Ansible Tower features and Ansible Tower use cases.
 Red Hat Tower, also known as the Ansible Automation Platform, is a web-based UI and RESTful API for Ansible that allows users to manage the Ansible network in an easy and scalable way.

-Big Step from the CLI
+B: Big Step away from the CLI

 Ansible Tower is a big setup from using just the CLI for automation.
 Tower’s primary purpose is to make automation more accessible and safer with scale to do in the enterprise.
 It does this by presenting several Ansible Tower features from a web-based U.I.